-Chapter 18 from Children of God
+Chapter 18 from The Lost Codes of Eden

 After Nousha left, Ana went for a walk, Vahid’s letter tucked inside the pouch of her olive green fleece.
 It was a beautiful, crisp day in the city, so she headed to the park, only a few blocks away, to her left.
 There were no signs of gatherings, protests, or riots.
 All seemed quiet on the west side front.
 She took a deep breath and gave thanks for that—down in the reservoir of her spirit.